Cardinals vs. Marlins Player Props Betting Odds

 Arenado Stats

-- Arenado has put up 96 hits with 17 doubles, two triples, 20 home runs and 27 walks.
-He has driven in 64 runs with two stolen bases.
+- Arenado has collected 98 hits with 18 doubles, two triples, 20 home runs and 27 walks.
+He has driven in 68 runs with two stolen bases.

 Arenado Recent Games